Clark Memorial Health

-More than 100 public parks, 50 golf courses, numerous tennis courts, and area lakes offer residents a diverse selection for relaxation and outdoor fun.
-The Big Four Walking Bridge connects southern Indiana with Louisville allowing residents and tourists to walk, bike and run across the Ohio River.
+More than 100 public parks, 50 golf courses, numerous tennis courts and area lakes offer a diverse array of relaxation and outdoor fun.
+The Big Four Walking Bridge connects southern Indiana with Louisville and allows residents to walk, bike and run across the Ohio River.
+Churchill Downs, the home of the world-renowned Kentucky Derby, is just a 15 minute drive away.